Wrigley Company: 1999–2006: William Wrigley IV

 William "Beau" Wrigley IV (1963–), following the death of Wrigley III (his father), led the sugar-free gum campaign across Europe, Australia, Spain, India, and China.
 In 2005, Kraft Foods sold the Life Savers and Altoids businesses to Wrigley in exchange for $1.5 billion as part of a reorganization plan.
 Wrigley helped establish the Wrigley Science Institute (WSI) in 2006 to study the oral health benefits of gum chewing.
 The WSI investigates the effects of gum chewing on weight management, stress relief, concentration, and oral health.

 2006–2008: William Perez

 On October 23, 2006, William D. Perez (1948–) succeeded Bill Wrigley as CEO, becoming the first person outside the Wrigley family to head the company.
-In 2007, the company debuted 5 Gum in the US.
+In 2007, the company debuted 5 Gum in the United States.
 The 5 Gum brand was marketed using cinematic TV commercials portraying "How it feels to chew 5 Gum."
 Perez led the efforts of improving slimmer packaging (Slim Pack) with flavor improvements across both Extra and Wrigley brands.